The common cold of foot problems, plantar heel pain is the thorn in the side (or heel) of millions of people walking the earth each year.

 A local foot and ankle surgeon told us that he sees roughly 6-7 heel pain patients a day in his surgery and only operates on about 2 each year!

-There’s no silver bullet when it comes to plantar heel pain and if there was I’d have no dramas shooting you with it.
+That means there’s no silver bullet when it comes to plantar heel pain.
+If there was I’d have no dramas shooting you with it.

-Anyway, we’ve only scratched the surface of one of the most complicated and common musculoskeletal conditions going.
+Anyway, we’ve only scratched the surface of one of the most common musculoskeletal conditions going.